krunalpatel3/News-app-AAC-Example/README.md

 1) Volley.

-Geting the Json request from Volley and parsing the json.It also show's **how to open fragment from navigation drawer in Android**.And It also show's **how to use swipe refresh**.And It also show's **how to use WebView**.
+Geting the Json request from Volley and parsing the json.
+It also show's **how to open fragment from navigation drawer in Android**.
+And It also show's **how to use swipe refresh**.
+And It also show's **how to use WebView**.

 ## Screenshots:-